orcfax/docs/docs/orcfax-solution/publication-models.md

 The benefits of the heartbeat publication model is that integrators receive data continuously.
-However, if the dApp provides services which only need data inputs for specific actions, at unpredictable times, or to verify components of a transaction, then this model can be nonoptimal or costly given the rate at which data is received versus instances of data use; this inefficiency for some of our integrator's use cases led us to begin development on the Orcfax on-demand model.
+However, if the dApp provides services which only need data inputs for specific actions, at unpredictable times, or to verify components of a transaction, then this model can be suboptimal or costly given the rate at which data is received versus instances of data use; this inefficiency for some of our integrator's use cases led us to begin development on the Orcfax on-demand model.